Adonis-galaxy/homepage/README.md

 # homepage
-This is the reporsitory of homepage of Ziyao Zeng.
+This is the repository of the homepage of Ziyao Zeng.

 Link: https://adonis-galaxy.github.io/homepage/

-If you like my homepage, please star at this GitHub reporsitory👉👆
+If you like my homepage, please star at this GitHub repository👉👆